juju/docs/src/en/clouds-k8s.md

 list of known clouds.

 The `scale-application` command is used to scale a Kubernetes cluster.
-The `add-unit` and `remove-unit` commands cannot be applied to a Kubernetes model.
+The `add-unit` and `remove-unit` commands do not apply to a Kubernetes model.

 ## Using Kubernetes with Juju